rlanvin/php-mypdo/README.md

  - Automatic reconnection (no more _2006 MySQL server has gone away_)
  - Nested transactions
  - Methods chainability
+ - Hidden password from the stack trace (in case of error)
  - Helpers methods (e.g. `ping()`)

 **Important: MyPDO is designed for MySQL only.**